avan06/PS4CheaterNeo/README.md

 - `AutoRefreshTimerInterval`:
 Determines the Interval of AutoRefreshTimer when AutoRefresh is enabled, in `milliseconds`, HexEditor needs to be restarted after this value is changed. `Default 2500`.
 (0.9.7.3)
 - `HexInfoDash`:
-Determines the delimited dash value that displays the current Hex value in the HexEditor.
-Default "-".
+Determines the delimited dash value that displays the current Hex value in the HexEditor. `Default "-"`.
 (0.9.7.7)
 - `AutoFindClosestChangedPosition`:
 Determines whether to enable automatic selection of the value change (`red` and `green` value) position closest to the current location when there is no input value for the find value. `Default enabled`.
 (0.9.8.5)
 - `InputIsHexFormat`:
-Determines whether to enable the input format for searching as Hex in the HexEditor window.
-Default enabled.
+Determines whether to enable the input format for searching as Hex in the HexEditor window. `Default enabled`.
 (0.9.9.0)
 - `UsingLittleEndian`:
 Determines whether to enable using LittleEndian endianness, when the input format for the search is Hex, in the HexEditor window, if this option is not checked, it will use BigEndian.
-Note: When LittleEndian is enabled, regardless of input length, the input Hex values will be completely reversed (using Array.Reverse).
-Default disabled.
+Note: When LittleEndian is enabled, regardless of input length, the input Hex values will be completely reversed (using Array.Reverse). `Default disabled`.
 (0.9.9.0)

 ### UI
 - `ColorTheme`: